Herby Rice Bowl with Roasted Vegetables, Crispy Chickpeas, and Wilted Chard

 - 1 can chickpeas, rinsed, drained, and thoroughly dried; skins removed if you have time (it makes a big difference)

-- 1 Tbsp reserved aquafaba (chickpea water from the can)
+- 1 Tbsp reserved water from the chickpea can

 - Drizzle of oil (optional)